-What is Don't Throw it Away?
+Don't Throw it Away History:

 How does it work?

-- Items are collected nightly during the final exam period by wonderful volunteers.
-Volunteers are students, staff, and community members.
-Many hands make light work, we need you to make this program a success.
+- Items are collected nightly during the final exam period by wonderful volunteers from students, staff, and community members.
+Volunteers are fed a free and delicious dinner at the end of each collection.

 - Items are taken to Legends where they are sorted and stored for the summer to be sold at the beginning of the fall semester at The BIG Sale.
 This is a big yard sale with giant impact!